-Organ samples were analysed by bacterial culture.
-These samples were first decontaminated with 4% sodium hydroxide and 5% oxalic acid with 0.1% malachite green (7), and then inoculated onto selective and non-selective Dubos medium with mycobactin ( $2 \mu g/ml$ ) and pyruvate (4 mg/ml) (8).
+Organ samples from clinical suspects were analysed by bacterial culture.
+These samples were first decontaminated with 4% sodium hydroxide and 5% oxalic acid with 0.1% malachite green (7), and then inoculated onto selective and non-selective Dubos medium with mycobactin ($2 \mu g/ml$) and pyruvate (4 mg/ml) (8).
 Incubation time was 16 weeks.
 In case of faecal samples positive by PCR, further confirmation would have been performed by culture.
-However, as none of the samples from 2016 were positive by PCR, culturing of faecal samples was not performed in this period.
+None of the fecal samples in the 2018 active surveillance programme were positive by PCR, and thus not cultured.
+However, organ samples from two animals (one goat and one llama) were cultured.